DuckianMaster/Code1/Diary.md

 Marketplace and can be easily installed and managed within the editor.

 I created a website which generates shapes with random color and position.

+Today we are coding a html connect 4 game.